 Incredibly, a Chinese company, Sany Group Ltd. is suing President Obama in U.S. District Court because he issued an order preventing the firm from consummating a deal for four Oregon wind farms.
 Sany’s subsidiary, Ralls Corp., bought the wind farms this year.

-From the Coach’s Corner, here are articles on financial matters:
+From the Coach’s Corner, here are articles on raising capital: